yabellini/SitioAcademico/content/en/post/ACreazyYearInReview.md

 ## July

 * I was invited to be part of the [Panel _Supporting diversity in the R_ community of useR!
 2020](https://www.youtube.com/watch?v=gDO1OphmF5Q&t=18s).
-It was my first participation in one of R.'s great international conferences.
+It was my first participation in one of R.'s big international conferences.
 I speak again in English, but [also in Spanish](https://yabellini.netlify.app/es/talk/user2020breakoutsessiondiversity/).

 * I helped build a proposal for a new master's degree in Data Science in Argentina.